jhburns/ExperienceCapture/Server/Caddy/README.md

 There are two different configurations used, one for local development (*Caddyfile*) and one for production (*Caddyfile.production*).
-Routing should behave the same between both, with the main difference being SSL setup as it isn't possible for local development.
+Routing should behave the same between both, with the main difference being SSL setup as it isn't feasible for local development.